pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 897 Working a lot

+This days I am working a lot, more than 12 hours daylies I am tired, but I learn a lot of things.

 ##### Day 894 Object-Design

 The object-oriented programming i like much, I think that is an one of this things that any developer should been a good understand, any thing in this world is an object, only think this